PabloSzx/altair-static-slim/README.md

 Check [altair-static source code](https://github.com/altair-graphql/altair/tree/staging/packages/altair-static)

-I will republishing this package whenever altair has a new release.
+I will be re-publishing this package whenever altair has a new release.